LLNL/axom/src/docs/sphinx/dev_guide/coding_guidelines.rst

 on the particular code situation.
 It is best to use them in a manner that enhances code readability and help to reduce user and developer errors.

+.. note :: This guide is not a C++ language tutorial.
+Developers should be
+           familiar with the language and educate themselves on various topics as needed.

 =========================================================
 1 General Considerations
 =========================================================

+1.1 The CS Toolkit contains software developed from scratch as well as code adopted from other sources developed independently.
+These guidelines apply to software developed for the Toolkit specifically.
+Modifying other code to be compliant with these guidelines should typically be done only if a significant rewrite is undertaken for other reasons.

-1.1 When modifying existing code, the style conventions already in use in the file **must** be followed.
+1.2 When modifying existing code, the style conventions already in use in the file **must** be followed.
 This is not intended to stifle personal creativity - mixing style is disruptive and may cause confusion for users and fellow developers.

-1.2 When making stylistic changes to existing code, those changes **should** extend to a point where the style is consistent across a reasonable scope.
+1.3 When making stylistic changes to existing code, those changes **should** extend to a point where the style is consistent across a reasonable scope.
 This may mean that an entire source or header file is changed to prevent multiple conflicting styles.

+1.4 Variations in coding style for different Toolkit components is permitted.
+However, coding style within each component **must** be consistent.

-1.3 Significant deviations from these guidelines **must** be discussed and agreed upon by the development team.
+1.5 Significant deviations from these guidelines **must** be discussed and agreed upon by the development team.
 If the guidelines need to be changed, they **should** be.